Meowcate/Gwent-Replay-Data-Descriptor/descriptor.md

 ``revealed``\* | The card is visible to the other player | ``true``, ``false`` | false ``type`` | Card type | ``bronze``, ``silver``, ``gold`` |

+> Note : if the `strength` is ommited, the card is considerated as a *special card*.
+If the `base-strength` is ommited, a replay tool must take the `strength` value as the `base-value`.
+If the `original-base-value` is ommited, a replay tool must take the `base-value` as the `original-base-value`.

 ### Example
 The next card has been renforced by 2, then boosted by 3.
 ```json